Section 1: Grades 6-8, Wed: 4PM-4:45PM EST, Sun: 6PM-6:45PM EST

 Section 1: Grades 5-8, Sat: 6PM-6:45PM EST

-Interested in learning about the creation of the United States and the foundation of the American Government?
+Are you interested in the creation of the United States and the foundation of the American Government?
 If so, this is the course for you!
 In this class, we will learn about the Revolutionary War, explore an overview of the Constitution, and discuss the essential structure of the American Government.
-Additionally, we will engage in a variety of fun and interactive projects.
+Additionally, students will engage in a variety of fun and interactive projects.
 If this sparks your curiosity, I look forward to meeting you in class!